kmadjei/django_studybuddy/README.md

 - Flash `message` object from `django.contrib` conflicted with message variable passed in the view for `def room()`, as
     - Messages were displaying close to the navbar elements instead of the `div` for the chat
     - problem fixed by changing `messages` variable to `room_messages`

+- Using `{% include 'activity_component.html' %}` in the **Django base** displayed error loading page after refreshing the server.
+The Django template engine could not find the required HTML component. results in:
+    ```TemplateDoesNotExist at /    activity_component.html```
+    - Issue resolved by including the base directory route --> `{% include 'base/activity_component.html' %}`

 ## Deployment